 Events are generated automatically when a predefined condition occurs or when an object crosses a threshold.
-These events enable you to take action to prevent issues that can lead to poor performance and system unavailability.
-Events include an impact area, severity, and impact level.
+Event messages inform you when specific events occur and ignoring such events can lead to poor performance and system unavailability.
+All events are assigned a severity type and are automatically logged and retained for a default of 180 days.